 Raj is a general partner at Advent, having joined in 2005.
 He has over 20 years of experience as an entrepreneur and investor in the life sciences.
 He has served on the Board of several Advent portfolio companies including Thiakis, Avila, EUSA and Cellnovo.

-He received his medical degree cum laude from the Free University in Amsterdam and was trained as a general internist, rheumatologist and immunologist at Leiden University Medical Center, where he also received his PhD.
-He has worked in basic science at the University of California San Diego for two years.
-He served as Professor of Medicine and Chair of the Department of Clinical Immunology & Rheumatology at the Academic Medical Centre/University of Amsterdam (AMC) for 12 years.
-He has published extensively in peer-reviewed journals (H factor 115), received numerous honours and awards, and has been elected Fellow of the Academy of Medical Sciences in the U.K.
+He received his medical degree cum laude from the Free University in Amsterdam and was trained as an internist, rheumatologist and immunologist at Leiden University Medical Center, where he also received his PhD.
+He has been Clinical Associate Professor of Medicine at the University of California San Diego.
+Next, he served as Professor of Medicine and founding Chair of the Department of Clinical Immunology and Rheumatology at the Academic Medical Centre/University of Amsterdam (AMC).

 Arthur Franken has been a partner at Gilde Healthcare since 2001.
 He is a member of the Supervisory Board of Moximed, ProQR Therapeutics Symphogen and was a member of the Supervisory Board of FlowCardia and MTM Laboratories.